 Within the Prudential Indicators there are a number of key indicators to ensure that the Council operates its activities within well defined limits.
-One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the Capital Financing Requirement (CFR) in the preceding year plus the estimates of any additional CFR for 2015/16 and the following two financial years.
+One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the Capital Financing Requirement (CFR) in the preceding year plus the estimates of any additional CFR for 2016/17 and the following two financial years.
 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.

-The Council's treasury portfolio position at 31 March 2014 with forward projection are summarised in the table below.
+The Council's treasury portfolio position at 31 March 2015 with forward projection are summarised in the table below.
 The table shows;

-the cumulative level of external debt held by the Council which represents the total amount of borrowing that has been undertaken to fund the capital programme;
+• the cumulative level of external debt held by the Council which represents the total amount of borrowing that has been undertaken to fund the capital programme;

-- the expected change in debt which is any repayments of maturing debt less new debt undertaken in the year to fund the in-year capital programme; - Other Long Term Liabilities which is the total of any Finance Lease or PFI arrangements; - the expected change in Other Long Term Liabilities which refers to the repayments in the year made against this debt; - the Capital Financing Requirement which is the cumulative amount of borrowing that the Council required to borrow to fund capital expenditure; and - The under or over borrowing position which is the difference between the required need to borrow and the actual borrowing undertaken.
+- the expected change in debt which is any repayments of maturing debt less new debt undertaken in the year to fund the in-year capital programme; - Other Long Term Liabilities which is the total of any Finance Lease or PFI arrangements; - the expected change in Other Long Term Liabilities which refers to the repayments in the year made against this debt; - the Capital Financing Requirement which is the cumulative amount of borrowing that the Council required to borrow to fund capital expenditure; and - the under or over borrowing position which is the difference between the required need to borrow and the actual borrowing undertaken.

 The code requires local authorities to maintain an under-borrowed position in the long term, this means that the total amount borrowed does not exceed the need to borrow.
 An under-borrowed position can occur where cash balances have been used to fund capital expenditure whereas, an over-borrowed position can occur where borrowing has been taken in advance of need.
-This is permissible in the short term to take account of timing of cash flows but the Council must return to an underborrowed position in future years.
+This is permissible in the short term to take account of timing of cash flows but the Council must return to an under-borrowed position in future years.

-£000 2013/14 Actual 2014/15 Projection 2015/16 Estimate 2016/17 Estimate 2017/18 Estimate External Debt Cumulative Debt at 1 April 119,726 115,721 118,660 110,531 111,151 Expected change in Debt (4,005) 2,939 (8,134) 615 4,764 Other long-term liabilities (OLTL) at 1 April 47,476 46,248 45,005 43,715 42,404 Expected change in OLTL (1,228) (1,243) (1,290) (1,311) (1,062) Actual gross debt at 31 March 161,969 163,665 154,241 153,550 157,257 The Capital Financing Requirement 166,420 162,673 162,259 160,342 158,623 Under / (over) borrowing 4,451 (992) 8,018 6,792 1,366
+£000 2014/15 Actual 2015/16 Projection 2016/17 Estimate 2017/18 Estimate 2018/19 Estimate External Debt Cumulative Debt at 1 April 115,721 118,658 102,653 104,465 113,016 Expected change in Debt 2,937 (16,005) 1,812 8,551 (699) Other long-term liabilities (OLTL) at 1 April 46,248 45,005 43,715 42,404 41,342 Expected change in OLTL (1,243) (1,290) (1,311) (1,062) (968) Actual gross debt at 31 March 163,663 146,368 146,869 154,358 152,691 The Capital Financing Requirement 161,238 156,741 155,850 155,747 153,488 Under / (over) borrowing (2,425) 10,373 8,981 1,389 797

-At the end of 2013/14 the Council's Gross Debt was less than the Capital Financing Requirement resulting in an under-borrowed position of £4.451m.
-In 2014/15 the Council is projected to be in an over borrowed position of £992k.
-This is as a result of additional grant income being awarded for the Redwell school project after its completion.
-As this funding had not been agreed in advance of incurring the capital expenditure on the project borrowing had already been undertaken.
-By the end of 2015/16 and in future years the Council's Capital Financing Requirement is forecast below Gross Debt maintaining a consistent under-borrowed position going forward therefore meeting the requirement of the indicator to be in an under borrowed position over the medium term.
+At the end of 2014/15 the Council's Gross Debt was more than the Capital Financing Requirement resulting in an over-borrowed position of £2.425m.
+This was as a result of additional grant income being awarded for the Redwell school project after its completion.
+As this funding had not been agreed in advance of incurring the capital expenditure, the project borrowing had already been undertaken.
+By the end of 2015/16 and in future years the Council's Capital Financing Requirement is forecast below Gross Debt maintaining a consistent under-borrowed position going forward, therefore meeting the requirement of the indicator to be in an under borrowed position over the medium term.